-The temporary chimney former is removed and pulled out of the chimney after the chimney mix has set up.
+The temporary chimney former is removed and pulled out of the chimney after the chimney mix has been set up.

 The end result is a round seamless liner system with no joints.
 The cast masonry liner has bonded to the inside walls of your chimney and stopped all further deterioration.
-At the same time it also has sealed any weak areas and any gaps or cracks in the chimney.
+At the same time, it also has sealed any weak areas and any gaps or cracks in the chimney.

 If this chimney did not have a chimney cap we do recommend one.
 Water is the number one thing that causes masonry deterioration.